tiger927/DeepThinkJS/README.md

 # DeepThinkJS
-machine learning algorithms library for javascript
+A machine learning algorithms library for javascript